2025 PCDO Executive Board

 Nat Bottigheimer

-I have enjoyed participating in both campaign work and addressing important issues that impact our community.
-I support this unique joint focus of the PCDO and want to continue to help build community through these advocacy efforts on issues that are especially crucial in our current political climate, especially addressing economic and racial disparities and crises in the context of covid.
 As past chair of the PCDO Programming Committee, I worked with a dedicated team to educate PCDO members on a range of issues and guide us toward action.
-I was a past nominating committee chair, have helped run phone banks and canvassing over many elections, and learned new skills in getting out the vote in the time of covid.
-I am a hospice social worker with PennMed Princeton Home Care and serve on the Democratic Municipal Committee where I relish working to get out the vote in my district.
+I was a past nominating committee chair, have helped run phone banks and canvassing over many elections, and have continued to participate actively in these edfforts with each election.
+I am a retired hospice social worker and serve on the Democratic Municipal Committee where I relish working to get out the vote in my district.
 I am on the leadership team for RAC-NJ, a state level advocacy group for the Jewish Reform movement, and serve on its national Commission for Social Action.
-I am the mother of three voting young adults, (and grandmother of a voting helper) and enjoy sharing Democratic activities and values with my husband, Dave.
+I am the mother of three voting young adults, (and grandmother of soon to be 5 voting helpers) and enjoy sharing Democratic activities and values with my husband, Dave.

 I affirm I will regularly attend both the Executive Board and monthly membership meetings.

-Nick DiDomizio (he/him) – President
+Nick DiDomizio - Treasurer

-Joanna Dougherty – Archives Committee
+Joanna Dougherty – Archives Committee Chair

-Jennifer Fearon (she/her) - Recording Secretary
+Jennifer Fearon – Recording Secretary

-Dosier Hammond – Second Vice President
+Dosier Hammond – 2nd VP

 Nate Howard